WGTB: History

 The station was founded as an AM station in 1946 by the Reverend Francis J. Heyden, S.J., and moved to FM in 1960.
 In the late 1960s and through the 1970s, the station attracted attention in the Washington, D.C. area for its blend of alternative rock.
 Its tag line was "WGTB, one nation underground".
 Strong left-wing sentiments, especially ads for the Washington Free Clinic, caused significant friction between the station's staff and the school's administration.
 Fr.
 Timothy Healy, SJ, Georgetown's president, donated the 6,700-watt signal, broadcasting at 90.1 MHz, to the University of the District of Columbia in 1979 for the sum of one dollar.
 UDC sold the signal to C-SPAN in 1997 for $25 million.
 That incarnation of the station is now WCSP-FM.

 WROX-AM (carrier current)

 In 1982, a new student staff founded a new college radio station, as WROX-AM, an album-oriented rock format broadcasting to individual campus buildings over carrier current at 690 AM.
 The station reverted to its WGTB call sign in 1985, and moved to an alternative format.

-Sunday Night Wavelengths

-In 1986, the legendary Bob Redmond created WGTB's most popular show.
-"Sunday Night Wavelengths" which broadcast from 11:00 p.m.
-Sunday Evenings until 2:00 a.m. on Monday Mornings ran from January 1986 until its final sign off in May 1988.
-Serving as counterprogramming to the dominant alternative format and giving voice to AOR and World Music, Sunday Night Wavelengths rapidly drew a loyal following, especially in Healy Basement and the dormitories where carrier current transmitters were still functioning.